Kakuto Chojin: Back Alley Brutal: Reception

 Kakuto Chojin, though heavily hyped and praised for its graphics, received "generally unfavorable reviews" according to the review aggregation website Metacritic.
 Critics and gamers cited its shallow gameplay, weak Story mode, and lack of bonus material.
-Game Informer described it as a Tekken ripoff; coincidentally, a portion of the Kakuto Chojin development team were indeed ex-Tekken developers.
+Game Informer described it as a Tekken ripoff; coincidentally, a portion of the Kakuto Chojin development team were indeed ex-Tekken developers (including series creator Seiichi Ishii).
 In Japan, Famitsu gave it a score of two sevens, one six, and one seven for a total of 27 out of 40, while Famitsu Xbox gave it a score of one seven, one six, one nine, and one eight for a total of 30 out of 40.

 Controversy

 Kakuto Chojin was pulled off store shelves in early 2003 due to accusations of containing offensive religious content.
-The recall allegedly stemmed from Quran verses chanted in the background of the theme song for the Middle Eastern character Asad.
-Microsoft senior geopolitical strategist Kate Edwards consulted with an Arabic speaker within the company.
+The recall allegedly stemmed from Quran verses chanted in the background of the theme song for Muslim character Asad.
+Microsoft senior geopolitical strategist Kate Edwards consulted with an unidentified Arabic speaker within the company.
 This latter person vehemently objected to the release of Kakuto Chojin due to its "incredible insult to Islam"; the game still debuted in North America in the publisher's belief that the content would not be noticed.
 According to a Microsoft spokesperson, the company was pressured into destroying un-shipped units of Kakuto Chojin containing the chant and attempted to reissue the game as an amended product.
 However, many uncensored copies still inadvertently made it to retailers.
 This included locales in which such material is particularly sensitive, like Saudi Arabia, where the issue became headlines news.
 Three months later, the Saudi Arabian government formally protested, forcing Microsoft to withdraw the game worldwide.